dse/monospace-font-list/README.md

 My goal is to create a complete list of monospace fonts, to the extent I can.
-Primarily for the fun of it, but sometimes I like to use fonts that are really not all that programmer friendly when coding, or even just when writing (in a text editor).
+Primarily for the fun of it, but sometimes I like to use fonts that are not focused on coding.

-I've found a few lists here and there of programmer-friendly monospace fonts, but none of them are exhaustive, and I also haven't seen any lists that include fonts that are not necessarily programmer-friendly.
+I've found a few lists here and there of coding-focused monospace fonts, but none of them are exhaustive, and I also haven't seen any lists that include fonts that are not necessarily focused on coding.
 Namely, those inspired by or sourced from 20th-century typewriters.

 Send an email to dse AT SIGN webonastick PERIOD com if you know of any I've missed.
-Or submit a patch---after all, this *is* a github repository.
+Or submit a patch, pull request, whatever---after all, this *is* a github repository.

 I might include images of screenshots, specimens, etc. in the future, but for now this is a text-only list.